Tirupati-bound SpiceJet flight returns to Hyderabad due to technical snag - www.lokmattimes.com

 Hyderabad, June 19 A SpiceJet flight from Hyderabad to Tirupati returned 10 minutes after taking off from Hyderabad airport due to a technical problem on Thursday.

-However, minutes later, the pilot detected a technical problem.
-He immediately contacted Air Traffic Control and sought permission to return to the airport.
+The airlines stated that a SpiceJet Q400 aircraft operating the Hyderabad–Tirupati flight experienced an intermittent illumination of the AFT baggage door light after take-off.
+“Cabin pressurisation remained normal throughout.
+As a precautionary measure, the pilots decided to return to Hyderabad.
+The aircraft landed safely and passengers were deplaned normally,” it said.

-The flight safely landed back at Rajiv Gandhi International Airport.
-The airline was making alternate arrangements for the passengers to reach their destination.
+SpiceJet clarified that the aircraft did not make an emergency landing.
+An alternate aircraft has been arranged to operate the onward journey to Tirupati.

-Following the Air India plane crash in Ahmedabad, which claimed 274 lives, many flights across various airlines and routes were cancelled or diverted due to technical snags and security threats.
+In the wake of the Air India plane crash in Ahmedabad, which claimed over 270 lives, including on the ground, many flights across various airlines and routes were cancelled or diverted due to technical snags and security threats.

 On June 15, a Hyderabad-bound Lufthansa flight from Frankfurt returned to the German airport after a bomb threat was received at the Hyderabad airport.